amanvig1/website/content/post/03_mob_programming_and_rust.md

 Side note: my appreciation for mob programming has nothing to do with the fact that the character in my profile picture (on my website, GitHub, twitter, etc.) is nicknamed Mob :)

-Acknowledgements: Thank you Sathvik Srinivas for proofreading and suggesting corrections on this post.
+Acknowledgements: Thank you *Sathvik Srinivas* for proofreading and suggesting improvements to this post.

 [^1]: We don't talk about Copilot here.
 [^2]: BTW this is such a great name :o
 [^3]: Did you know that in the highest-grossing superhero movie of all time, *Morbius*, the title character, *Morbius*, does not actually say "It's *Morbin* time" because it would not fit the character *Morbius* whose actual name is Dr. *Morbius*.
+[^4]: As a small (and easy to explain) example, I used to skip straight to the answer section on stackoverflow.
+I learnt that it's useful to skim through the question to see if it's really what I need.